The Nine Lives of Christmas: Plot

 Marilee’s sister treats her to a new dress and makeup for her birthday and drops her off at the fire station so she can surprise “Brown Eyes”.
 Marilee tries to get out of it, only to discover Ambrose on the street.
 She takes Ambrose to Zachary, who is grateful to have the cat back and insists on buying Marilee dinner.

 Marilee is evicted from her apartment for having a cat.
 Zachary offers to let her live temporarily in the guest apartment of the house he is renovating while she looks for a job and a new place to live.
 The two find they get along great as roommates, to the point that even their cats are best friends.
 Zachary’s friends and coworkers encourage him to act on his growing attraction to Marilee, but he is hesitant because he knows that Marilee believes in true love and marriage.
 Marilee’s best friend encourages her to find out Zachary’s feelings by hanging up mistletoe.
 Marilee does, and is shocked when Zachary kisses her.
 Zachary is shocked himself, his conflicting feelings about commitment and Marilee causing him to spiral.

-Marilee and Zachary both attend holiday parties separately, not realizing they have been invited to the same event.
+Marilee and Zachary both attend Christmas parties separately, not realizing they have been invited to the same event.
 Marilee sees Zachary at the party laughing with another woman and believes he has a new girlfriend and that he lied about where he was going that night.
 She finds a job and a new apartment and moves out, unable to face him.
-Zachary, not knowing what he did to drive her away, realizes Marilee is worth the risk of commitment and finds her at a Christmas Day pet adoption event, confessing that she is the perfect woman for him.
+Zachary, not knowing what he did to drive her away, realizes Marilee is worth the risk of commitment and finds her at a Christmas Day pet adoption event, confessing that she is the ideal woman for him.
 He explains that he was at the party to raise money for the fire station and the woman with him was the mayor’s wife.
 Marilee and Zachary reunite, along with their cats.